dfrnt-labs/terminusdb-docs-static/src/app/docs/projects-terminuscms-tour/page.md

 ## Version Control Features

-TerminusCMS has collaboration and version control features.
+TerminusDB has collaboration and version control features.
 Some of these are available via the dashboard.
 From the left select the first icon to navigate to your project home page -

 ![Manage your project](https://assets.terminusdb.com/docs/project-admin.png)